Emilie-thp/final_project_thp/README.md

 # README

-"Oeil de Biche Productions" is a beautiful website designed for a real association established in the French-Jura region whose mission are documentary productions.
+"Oeil de Biche Production" is a beautiful website designed for a real association established in the French-Jura region whose mission is to produce documentary.

 *https://oeil-de-biche.herokuapp.com/*